qizhong19920114/blockade/README.rst

 .. image:: https://travis-ci.org/worstcase/blockade.png?branch=master
         :target: https://travis-ci.org/worstcase/blockade

+Forked from the original blockade tool developed by Amazon Engineer.

 Blockade is a utility for testing network failures and partitions in distributed applications.
 Blockade uses `Docker <http://www.docker.io>`_ containers to run application processes and manages the network from